 In general, it is not recommended to use silicone-based lubricants with silicone-based products.
 Silicone lubricant can degrade the surface of silicone products.
 The opening on the Vacurect is silicone.

 So only use a water-based lubricant with the Vacurect, or, a Hybrid lubricant (made of 12% silicone, not enough to degrade silicone products).

 What about when I run out of the Vacurect lubricant provided with the pump?

 Once the Vacurect lubricant runs out we recommend buying ‘Lifestyle’ water-based lube by Ansell.

 It’s a good price, not too runny, and one customer commented that this does not fog up the cylinder as much as other brands he tried.
 You can purchase this lubricant in most supermarkets or online through the links in the Lube Guide.

 How does the device work?

 Two steps.
-The device is placed over the shaft, flaccid.
+The device is placed over the shaft, you can do this semi-erect or flaccid.
 By ‘pumping’ up and down, air leaves the cylinder, this causes negative pressure.
 This creates the erection in the cylinder.
 If the opening is tight enough, the erection with stay up.
 But, a tight opening is not required for rehabilitation.
 See this video- Exercise One: Rehabilitation.